MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 where $|h|_1 = \sum_j |h_j|$.
 The next step involves transforming the eigenvalues of the walk operator from $e^{i\pm \cos^{-1}(E_k/|h|_1)}$, where $E_k$ are the eigenvalues of $H$ to $e^{-iE_k t}$.
-This can be achieved using a variety of quantum singular value transformation methods including [quantum signal processing](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.118.010501).
+This can be achieved using various quantum singular value transformation methods including [quantum signal processing](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.118.010501).

 Alternatively, if only static quantities are desired (such as the ground state energy of the Hamiltonian) then it suffices to apply [phase estimation](xref:microsoft.quantum.libraries.overview.characterization) directly to $W$ to estimate the ground state energy from the result by taking the cosine of the result.
 This is significant because it allows the spectral transformation to be performed classically rather than using a quantum singular value transformation method.